-Unexpected Comic Strip Creators: David Lynch
+Unexpected Comic Strip Creators - David Lynch

 The Angriest Dog in the World